Tips about the Short Inca Trail Machu Picchu

-- Towel and bathing suit, there are camping places where they put showers along the way.
-You will also find some rivers, in which you can cool off a bit if the guide allows it.
+- Towel and bathing suits and there are camping places where they put showers along the way.
+You will also find some rivers, which you can cool off if the guide allows it.

 - It would help if you had the necessary underwear for every day.

 - A small blanket for the nights, because these are cold.